 Author, coach, management consultant, guest lecturer and meditation teacher

 Reading Time: 8 minutes

-by Julia Weinzettl
+By Julia Weinzettl

 You founded the Mindful Economy Network 15 years ago.
-It addresses people who are looking for meaningful alternatives to the current economic system.
+It addresses people who are searching for meaningful alternatives to the current economic system.
 One term that emerged from this work is: ‘warm money’.
 How has this evolved?

 Dr. Kai Romhardt: Money contains a robust relational component.
 How do I relate to an object I buy or a person I’m paying?
 How do I connect to a company from which I purchase a service?
 The act of using money seems plain transactional, but there is always a relationship hidden beneath the surface.

 We considered the myths of money and what beliefs exist about money.
 By asking questions like: How much do I really need?
 Or, how much do I need in relation to someone else?
 We found out that ‘having enough’ is often about other people.
 Many times the insight is: I have enough.
 My real problem is that I have less than my brother or my parents, have less than my fellow students, or get less than a colleague at work I don’t like.
 That leads to asking: How much is normal?
 Where does my measure of normalcy come from?